Aaron Judge Preview, Player Props: Yankees vs. Rays

 Aaron Judge At The Plate

-- In 41.1% of his games this season, Judge has driven in at least one run.
-In 15 of those games (20.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Judge has an RBI in 30 of 74 games this year, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.